openstack/nova/doc/source/policy_enforcement.rst

 3. Operator can specify different rules for APIs that in same extension.

-4. Operator can override the default policy rule easily without mixing his own config and default config in one policy.conf file.
+4. Operator can override the default policy rule easily without mixing his own config and default config in one policy.json file.

 Future of policy enforcement
 ----------------------------